 So as I wondered what my friend had asked, I realized there was no easy answer to that question.
 At least in my case.
-Here are the dynamics you need to reflect on:
+Here are the dynamics you need to reflect on.

 Pre and Post-pregnancy Health

 Child birth is stressful, so, relax before you jump in again.
-For a healthy baby, research suggests that mothers should wait for 2-3 years between pregnancies.
+For a healthy baby, research suggests that mothers should wait 2 to 3 years between pregnancies.

-Besides the physical fitness, you would want to consider your mental health as well.
+Besides physical fitness, you would want to consider your mental health as well.
 It took me quite some time to recover from post-natal depression and feel whole again.

 Age and Career

 It is not unfair for a woman to opt out considering her career goals.
-Babies take good time out of our lives and so it is only prudent that we decide if we want to give our careers backseat yet again.
+Babies take good time out of your life and so it is only prudent that you decide if you want to give your career a backseat yet again.

 Gone are the times when school fees and extra curricular activities hardly counted in the family budgeting.
 Remember you have to save for the college too.

-Love for the Firstborn
+Love For The Firstborn